 - One to operate the controls in the operator's cab. - One to operate the remote controls from ground level, to observe the installation or removal procedure, and to provide necessary signals to the operator in the cab.

-These personnel shall read and become thoroughly familiar with instructions in this section before attempting any procedure.
+These personnel shall read and become thoroughly familiar with instructions in this topic and in the Gantry Raising/Lowering topic in this section before attempting any procedure.

 Operating Controls